Paulo Roberto Falcão: Roma

 In 1980, Falcão transferred to Serie A club Roma for £650,000.
 In his first season in Italy (1980–81), he was able to master the language and had his mother and sister living with him to help settle him in.
-He played well, scoring 3 goals in his 25 games as Roma finished second in Serie A to Juventus.
+He played well, scoring three goals in his 25 games as Roma finished second in Serie A to Juventus.
 This was a controversial championship, as Roma had a goal ruled out for an unclear offside against Juventus during a defining draw in Turin.
 Consolation came with a Coppa Italia win for Roma, beating Torino in the final on penalties – Falcão himself scored the decisive spot kick.

-Although Roma slipped to 3rd in his second season (1981–82), personally for Falcão it was better than the first, with 6 goals in 24 games, becoming one of the foreign stars in Serie A. At the end of this season, he was called up for the 1982 World Cup finals in Spain.
+Although Roma slipped to third in his second season (1981–82), personally for Falcão it was better than the first, with six goals in 24 games, becoming one of the foreign stars in Serie A. At the end of this season, he was called up for the 1982 World Cup finals in Spain.

-After the World Cup, Falcão inspired Roma to win their second league title during the 1982–83 season, scoring 7 times in 27 games, and creating numerous others.
-Although Juventus's Michel Platini finished as top scorer in the league, and despite Juventus beating Roma in both league games, he was acknowledged as the star man in Serie A that season, also performing well as Roma reached the quarter finals of the UEFA Cup.
-At the end of this season, Falcão had earned the nickname "the 8th King of Rome".
+After the World Cup, Falcão inspired Roma to win their second league title ever during the 1982–83 season, scoring seven times in 27 games, and creating numerous others.
+Although Juventus's Michel Platini finished as top scorer in the league, and despite Juventus beating Roma in both league games, he was acknowledged as the star man in Serie A that season, also performing well as Roma reached the quarter-finals of the UEFA Cup.
+At the end of this season, Falcão had earned the nickname "the eighth King of Rome".